NJIT-SIG-WEBDEV/kickstart-whale/README.md

 docker-compose up
 ```

-If you don't want stdout you can append **-d** to daemonize the process and silence output:
+If you don't want stdout you can append **-d** to daemonize the process, silencing output:

 ```bash
 docker-compose up -d